Inherit the Wind (play): Scene Two

 Drummond attempts to question Brady about his knowledge of the writings of Charles Darwin, but the Judge rules that such questions are inappropriate.
 Drummond then asks Brady about the truthfulness behind the story of Jonah and the whale and other accounts.
 Brady states they are all true, and Drummond accuses him of wanting to throw all modern science out of the classroom.
 Davenport objects to Drummond's line of questioning, but Brady retorts that Drummond is only playing into his hands.
 Drummond submits that science has proven that a literal interpretation of the Bible is impossible.
 "God gave man the ability to reason, so why can't he use that ability to question the Bible?", Drummond asks.
 He also asks Brady if the ability to think is what distinguishes a man from a sponge.
 Confused and visibly frustrated, Brady responds that God determines who shall be a man and who shall be a sponge.
 Drummond declares that Cates only demands the same right as a sponge: To think.
 The crowd in the courtroom erupts in applause.

 Drummond changes his line of questioning.
 He asks Brady how old the earth is, and Brady replies it is about 6,000 years old, according to Biblical research.
 "But if local rocks and fossils are millions of years old, how can this be?"
 Drummond asks.
 Unnerved, Brady reasserts that the world was created in six days, as the Bible says.
 Drummond asks Brady if it isn't possible that, since the sun was not created until the fourth day, that the first "day" of creation wasn't necessarily a normal 24-hour day, which he concedes to.
-Drummond declares that day could've actually been millions of years in length.
+Drummond declares that day could have actually been millions of years in length.
 Realizing that science and religion might be compatible after all, the crowd becomes vocally restive.

-Realizing the trap he's fallen into, Brady accuses Drummond of trying to destroy people's faith, and states that God spoke directly to the authors of the Bible.
+Realizing the trap he has fallen into, Brady accuses Drummond of trying to destroy people's faith, and states that God spoke directly to the authors of the Bible.
 Drummond points out that by such logic, God might have also spoken to Charles Darwin.
 Brady asserts that God told him that Darwin's works were not "divinely inspired".
 Drummond mocks Brady as a "modern apostle" and concludes that no law can be just if its interpretation relies solely on one man's "divine inspiration".
 Brady claims that if men have free will, then no one can dictate what the law is.
 Drummond seizes on his statement and demands to know why the law refuses to allow Bertram Cates to exercise his free will.
 Brady loses his composure and begins mindlessly quoting the Bible at length as the crowd starts to laugh at him.
 Drummond dismisses him from the witness stand, and Brady slumps in the witness chair while his wife rushes to his side and comforts him.